A Postpartum Doula Does That!

 I learned SO MUCH about what postpartum doulas do and don't do at that training!
 My first shift serving a client sealed the deal for me.
-I fell in love with postpartum care.
+I fell in love with postpartum care, and now love my work supporting growing families at Louisiana Baby Company.
 To give you a taste, I'd like to walk you through what a typical day with a postpartum doula might look like, from a parent's perspective.

 The doula arrives at your home, a little early for her 9:00 shift.
 You are thankful because you just finished nursing the baby and are STARVING!
 She brought your favorite drink from Starbucks, per your request, and as soon as she arrives, she asks, "Have you eaten?
 Do you need me to refill your water cup?"